-This chapter provides the policy for the United States Medical Licensing Examination (USMLE) and Comprehensive Osteopathic Medical Licensing Examination (COMLEX) requirements for all Akron General Medical Center Residency Programs.
+This chapter provides the policy for the United States Medical Licensing Examination (USMLE) and Comprehensive Osteopathic Medical Licensing Examination (COMLEX) requirements for all Cleveland Clinic Akron General Residency Programs.

-The purpose of this policy is to define and standardize the USMLE/COMLEX requirements for all House Officers in Akron General Residency Programs, and to require House Officers to meet national quality standards and benchmarks in preparation for Medical Licensure and Certification by the American Board of Medical Specialties.
+The purpose of this policy is to define and standardize the USMLE/COMLEX requirements for all House Officers in Cleveland Clinic Akron General Residency Programs, and to require House Officers to meet national quality standards and benchmarks in preparation for Medical Licensure and Certification by the American Board of Medical Specialties.

-It is the policy of Akron General Medical Center Department of Medical Education that each House Officer shall pass the United States Medical Licensing Examination (USMLE) Part 3 or applicable Comprehensive Osteopathic Medical Licensing Examination - COMLEX Level 3 before beginning their PGY-3 year.
-House Officers must fulfill this requirement in order to be considered in academic good standing to be promoted to the next level of training and as an essential element of completing a residency program and receiving an Akron General or NEOMEDP Residency Completion Certificate (diploma).
+It is the policy of Cleveland Clinic Akron General Department of Medical Education that each House Officer shall pass the United States Medical Licensing Examination (USMLE) Part 3 or applicable Comprehensive Osteopathic Medical Licensing Examination - COMLEX Level 3 before beginning their PGY-3 year.
+House Officers must fulfill this requirement in order to be considered in academic good standing to be promoted to the next level of training and as an essential element of completing a residency program and receiving an Akron General Certificate (diploma).

 - A. In order to be offered a PGY-3 contract a PGY-2 must: - a.
 Sit for the USMLE Step 3 or COMLEX Level 3 exam by December 31st of his/her PGY-2 year and; - b.
-Pass the USMLE Step 3 or COMLEX Level 3 exam by February 28th of his/her PGY-2 vear.
+Pass the USMLE Step 3 or COMLEX Level 3 exam by February 28th of his/her PGY-2 year.